 Best Ramen in Tokyo ?

-Well, I'll let you be the judge, however, Tsuta definitely would have to come close to being the most refined and modern bowl of ramen to date.
+For the ramen-holics confident in their level of expertise Tsuta should be on your bucket list.
+Tsuta definitely would have to come close to being the most refined and modern bowl of ramen to date.
 The Master Chef Onishi Yuki opened Tsuta in Tokyo's district of Sugamo in January 2012.
 Since opening, Tsuta received various awards and was adored by famed food critics and writers, both far and wide.
 Then in 2015, the Japanese Soba Noodles restaurant was awarded one Michelin Star.
 This made Tsuta the world's first ramen restaurant to ever receive a Michelin Star.

 There are three main flavour profiles of ramen at Tsuta.
 Shoyu (soy-based broth), Shio (salt-based broth), and miso.
 Each of the soups' base is composed of carefully selected ingredients like chicken, herbs, clams and more.
 For MSG haters, there's no MSG added with the ingredients providing a good "umami" profile.

 The Shoyu Ramen uses soy sauce that has been matured for 2 years from a speciality brewer in Wakayama prefecture in Japan's south-west.
 Combining both chicken and asari clams, Chef Onishi has been able to create a broth full deep flavour profiles.

 Somehow, he's also pulled off this double contender, Shio Ramen, made from a blend of asari clams, fish, other seafood, sea salt from Okinawa, and even rock salt from Mongolia.
 All these ingredients combined give the broth a "harmonious" flavour (you'll know what I mean when you try it).

 The Miso in the miso broth comes from Tokushima Prefecture, and though not the signature dish, it does give a new perspective on miso ramen - but way fancier.